nsadawi/eve-data/experiments/README.md

      Decision Tress, Naive Bayes, kNN with k = 5 and SVM
 - I have used binary labelled data from TS3-6 as testing data and recorded results in TS[3-6]-TS7.csv files
 - The result files are tables showing Chem ID, Actual Class and Predicted Classes made by the above mentioned classifiers
+- Observe when the same chem id repeats, this means it is there with diff concentrations!